-The UN’s latest research showed that over 99% of money launderers still get away with their crimes.¹ Which means if we want to have any hope of changing that number, we’ll all need to get faster.
+This UN’s research shows that over 99% of money launderers still get away with their crimes.
+Which means if we want to have any hope of changing that number, we’ll all need to get faster.
 At Salv, we think that actually means we’ll need to get way, way faster.
+Our anti-money laundering (AML) strategy must be bullet-proof.

 What makes criminals so fast?